Ian-Cross/School-Projects/CIS-4820/docs/README.md

 When a vehicle brings a meteor back the its base, remove the meteor from the vehicle and place it beside the base.
 The goal is to create a 3x3 cube of meteors.
 Once the vehicle has dropped off the meteor it should begin searching for another meteor to retrieve.

+## Assignment 4 - Game Control and Opponent AI

+Due.
+March 20, 2020

+---

+### Creating Towers and Trucks on Command

+---

+Use the tower and truck creation code from assignment 3.
+Add the ability to create trucks and towers by the user instead of automatically creating five of them at the start of the game.

+Trucks will still appear near the player's base when they are created.
+When created they will immediately start searching for meteors.
+Each player will start the game with one truck.

+When the player presses the t key a truck should be created.
+When they press the y key a tower should be created.
+You can look at the keyboard() function to see how keyboard input occurs.

+The towers should be placeable by the player.
+When they press the y key they should see a marker that indicates the position on the ground where the tower will be created.
+By moving the mouse they should see this position move across the world.
+When they press the y key a second time it will build the tower at the location of the marker.
+As in assignment 3, the towers should shoot at enemy vehicles and towers.

+If you cannot get the mouse to work correctly to place the tower then a reasonable fallback is to use keyboard input to control the positioning of the marker and tower.
+This solution wont get full marks but it will get some marks for positioning the towers.
+If you choose this option then mention it in the readme.txt file.

+Towers can only be built if they are within 10 units of another tower or the player's base.
+You don't need to do anything if a tower is destroyed and that action leaves other towers which are more than 10 units from a base (you only need to test the distance when the tower is built).

+---

+### Count and Display Collected Meteors

+---

+As meteors are collected the number of them should be displayed on the screen using a 2D display.
+In assignment 3 you needed to build a 3x3 block which illustrated the collected meteors for each player.
+Draw three small 2D square made of 3x3 squares which represent the number of meteors collected.
+Place the 2d images along the side or bottom of the screen.
+This will show the player how many meteors they have collected and how many more they need to win the game.

+If either the player or the AI collect 27 meteors then print a message indicating that they have won the game.

+When the player builds a truck or a tower is will cost them some meteors.
+Decrease the number of meteors a player has when they build a truck or tower.
+Trucks cost one meteor, towers cost two meteors.

+---

+### Opponent AI

+---

+Write the AI to run the other player.
+The opponent should control the building of trucks and towers.
+Design a strategy for the player and write the code to run that AI.

+Strategies could be things like:

+- build a lot of trucks
+- build a balance of trucks and towers
+- defend the base with some towers and then build trucks

+Other strategies are fine but the strategy cannot be to allow the one starting truck to collect meteors and do nothing else.

+It isn't important if the strategy is particularly successful or if it reacts to what the human player is doing.

+Describe the strategy in the readme.txt file.

 ---

 ## Details